 The 35KV system also includes a remote control and monitoring of all the 35KV equipment and 480 volt main breakers.
 We also designed and installed the conduit and cable for the 15KV power distribution for the BNSF track switches and heaters.

 KE provided engineering, design, procurement, installation, start-up, and commissioning for the 480-volt power distribution, motor controls, general use power, and lighting for the facility.
 This consisted of 5 — 3000amp 480-volt switchboards, 18 — 800amp MCCs in 5 different Electrical Rooms powering 1065 motors totaling over 15,000HP.

 The facility was powered with energy-efficient LED lighting that is controlled through the plant control system.

-KE provided engineering, design and installation for the conduit and cabling for the process controls system.
-This included installation of the PLC and RIO cabinets, conduit and cable installation and terminating and testing of the field instrumentation, including over 3,200 devices.
+KE provided engineering, design, and installation for the conduit and cabling for the process controls system.
+This included the installation of the PLC and RIO cabinets, conduit and cable installation, and terminating and testing of the field instrumentation, including over 3,200 devices.

 In addition to the items above, KE was also responsible for the wiring of the following systems on site:

 To date, the Mendota ADM facility was the largest industrial electrical construction project our company has completed, and we did it.
 We completed the project without a single injury.
 We completed the project on time, despite dealing with numerous delays and winter conditions.
 This project put a lot of pressure on us and taught us our capabilities are greater than even we previously thought.